mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 **Note** - there should be no spaces between the characters in your Gmail App Password.

 ### 14. Next, we will use the [Postmap](https://man.archlinux.org/man/postmap.1.en) command to create a database file from the sasl_passwd file we just created.
-- To do this, run the following command in your terminal:
+- To do this, run the following command:

 ```bash
 sudo postmap /etc/postfix/sasl/sasl_passwd